evennia/evennia/docs/source/Contributing-Docs.md

     make mv-local
     ```

-This is as close to the 'real' version as you can get locally.
+This is as close to the 'real' version of the docs as you can get locally.
 The different versions
-will be found under `evennia/docs/build`.
+will be found under `evennia/docs/build/versions/`.
 During deploy a symlink `latest` will point
 to the latest version of the docs.

 #### Release